 - be enrolled in a Columbian College graduate program to receive the tuition benefit, renewable for the normal duration of the degree.

-For 2020-2021 the Global Initiative Award is available to qualified students who are citizens of Bangladesh, Brazil, Colombia, Ghana, India, Indonesia, Kazakhstan, Mexico, Nigeria, Pakistan, Turkey, and Vietnam.
+For 2020-2021 the Global Initiative Award is available to qualified students who are citizens of Bangladesh, Brazil, Colombia, Ghana, India, Indonesia, Kazakhstan, Mexico, Nepal, Nigeria, Pakistan, Turkey, and Vietnam.
 This list is currently under review for 2021-2022.

 Grad2Grad is a special opportunity for current GW undergraduate students to transition straight into graduate studies after completing their bachelor's degree.
 The program provides a 10 percent reduction in tuition to eligible graduating seniors.